 I mean really, why else would you live here?
 You are basically located on a ski resort, with endless terrain to explore, and great snow almost all season.
 I am not really sure what a person would do here in the winter if they didn’t take advantage of the beautiful mountains around them.

 When I first moved here, I assumed that people would do very active things, but I never realized the extent to how in shape everyone is.
 There are so many outdoor exercise activities to do, I guess people need to be in shape to participate in anything interesting here.
 Instead of going to a mall to hang out with friends, people go on a hike!
-I am not complaining one bit, because I love hikes.
+I am not complaining one bit because I love hikes.
 But just be prepared that people here, enjoy working out.

 I know that in almost every chain grocery store they give you unlimited plastic bags, and you don’t think twice about it.
 But here, that is not the case.
 There was a movie called Bag It that came to Telluride, and it changed people’s whole perspective on using the hard to mention bags.
 I mean they have paper bags at the for the people who don’t understand, but they cost extra, so if I were you I would bring reusable bags to avoid judgmental stares in the checkout line.

 Even though taking pictures of our view, is a very touristy thing to do, we ALL still do it.
 I mean, can you blame us?
-Every day there is more water, or less clouds or a little bit brighter sunset.
+Every day there is more water, or fewer clouds or a little bit brighter sunset.
 So we will never get tired of showing off the magnificent place we call home.